DecisionsDev/odm-rpa-invoicing-sample/README.md

 From the Automation Anywhere Client, simply run `%AA_INSTALL%\Automation Anywhere\My Tasks\aa\Main with ODM metabot.atmx`

+You can see a live demo of the running bot here: https://youtu.be/Z9QIBERy3k8

 ## One step further: decision governance

 Once the RPA tasks are ready and the decision bot is functional, you may publish your Decision Service